VMBlakelock/saute-and-skewers-greekfood/README.md

 Google fonts where used throughout development with the CSS font family, set to Arial.
 At the end of the project it was decided to use Google font 'import' to use the font 'Texturina' so it had a more Greek text styling, however it was found during final testing that the font wouldn't change.
 Google Dev Tools shows the font is set to *font-family: -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,Oxygen-Sans,Ubuntu,Cantarell,"Helvetica Neue",sans-serif;*.
-It is believed to be due to a Materialize overide, however cannot be concluded due to the lack of knowledge on Materialize documentation.
+It is believed to be due to a Materialize override, however cannot be concluded due to the lack of knowledge on Materialize documentation.
 Something the developer will look into in the future.

 ### Validation sites

 - When validating the code for HTML and CSS using [W3C Markup Validation](https://validator.w3.org/), errors where found and some were rectified, rectified errors included simple code errors and typos.
-  However there where some errors the developer was unable to fix.
+  However there were some errors the developer was unable to fix.
 Below shows a few examples.

   base.html
   - 21 errors found